Dolf Joekes: Political career

-Following the end of World War II Queen Wilhelmina ordered a Recall of Parliament and Joekes remained in the House of Representatives.
-On 9 February 1946 the Free-thinking Democratic League (VDB), the Social Democratic Workers' Party (SDAP) and the Christian Democratic Union (CDU) choose to merge to form the Labour Party (PvdA).
-Joekes was one of the co-founders and became one of the unofficial Deputy Leaders of the Labour Party.
-For the elections of 1946 and 1948 Joekes was one of the Lijsttrekkers (top candidates) of the Labour Party.
-After the election of 1948 a cabinet formation resulted in a coalition agreement between the Labour Party, the Catholic People's Party (KVP), the Christian Historical Union (CHU) and the People's Party for Freedom and Democracy (VVD) which formed the Cabinet Drees–Van Schaik with Jokes appointed as Minister of Social Affairs, taking office on 7 August 1948.
-The Cabinet Drees–Van Schaik fell on 24 January 1951 and was replaced by the Cabinet Drees I with Joekes continuing as Minister of Social Affairs, taking office on 15 March 1951.
+Following the end of World War II, Queen Wilhelmina ordered a Recall of Parliament and Joekes remained in the House of Representatives.
+On 9 February 1946 the Free-thinking Democratic League (VDB), the Social Democratic Workers' Party (SDAP) and the Christian Democratic Union (CDU) chose to merge to form the Labour Party (PvdA).
+Joekes was one of the co-founders.
+For the 1946 and 1948 general elections Joekes was one of the lead candidates of the Labour Party.
+After the 1948 general election a cabinet formation resulted in a coalition agreement between the Labour Party, the Catholic People's Party (KVP), the Christian Historical Union (CHU) and the People's Party for Freedom and Democracy (VVD) which formed the Drees–Van Schaik cabinet with Jokes appointed as Minister of Social Affairs, taking office on 7 August 1948.
+The cabinet fell on 24 January 1951 and was replaced by the Drees I cabinet with Joekes continuing as Minister of Social Affairs, taking office on 15 March 1951.
 On 15 September 1951 the Ministry of Social Affairs was renamed as the Ministry of Social Affairs and Health.
 Following the election of 1952 Joekes returned as a Member of the House of Representatives on 23 July 1952.
-Per his request Joekes was not considered for ministerial post in the new cabinet.
-The Cabinet Drees I was replaced by the Cabinet Drees I on 2 September 1952.
+Per his request Joekes was not considered for ministerial post in the new cabinet; the Drees I cabinet was replaced by the Drees I cabinet on 2 September 1952.
 In October 1952 Joekes was nominated as a Member of the Council of State, serving from 1 November 1952 until 1 June 1960.